-The main responsibility of this committee is to make proposals regarding the search for and appointment of board members and directors, and so must contribute to the succession plan for executive directors.
+The main responsibility of this committee is to make proposals regarding the search for and appointment of board members, contribute to the succession planning for both executive and non-executive directors as well as organise the integration of new directors into the board.
 It may also participate to the assessment of the board's performance.